How to create a distinct brand voice for your small business

-In an era where attention is the new currency, finding your brand voice isn’t just another marketing gimmick.
-It’s your competitive edge.
+In an era where attention is the new currency, finding your brand voice isn’t just another marketing gimmick or luxury—it’s the difference between being ignored, and connecting with your ideal customers.
+It’s a competitive edge.
 And one of your most important investments.

 I’m a strategic copywriter and in this brief guide, we’ll walk through: